 If your land has suffered severe damage that may qualify for the EWP Program, you should contact your local NRCS office and request assistance.
-City, county, state governments, flood and water control districts, and soil and water conservation districts are the most common sponsors of EWP projects.
-More information is available from NRCS offices throughout the United States and the Caribbean and Pacific Islands areas.
+The most common sponsors of EWP projects in Alaska are city, borough, and state governments; soil and water conservation districts; and Tribes.